EconomistDigitalSolutions/ramlapi/README.md

 The ramlapi codebase contains two packages:

 * Ramlapi - used to parse a RAML file and wire it up to a router.
-* Raml-gen - used to parse a RAML file and write a set of HTTP handlers.
+* Ramlgen - used to parse a RAML file and write a set of HTTP handlers.

 #### HOW TO RAML-GEN